 The Soft Case Development Co.
 Ltd

-Subject: Recommendation for promotion of Steven Smith
+Subject: Recommendation for Promotion of Steven Smith

 Dear Mr. Nicholas,

 I am Ross Taylor, Manager of the Technical Support Department of our organization and the reporting manager of Steven Smith who is my Assistant Manager.
-I understand from reliable sources of your department that we have a position of a manager vacant in the Marketing Department.
+I understand from reliable sources of your department that we have the position of a manager vacant in the Marketing Department.
 I believe Steven is just the candidate you must be looking for.

 Our company has a policy of promoting eligible candidates to higher positions instead of hiring new ones.
 But it may not be possible for you to track the progress of every employee from every department of the company, so I am writing this letter to explain the growth of Steven.

-Steven joined the company five years ago in our department; with consistent performance he got two promotions and he became my assistant.
-He is a very dedicated and sincere employee and his track record is a proof enough.
+Steven joined the company five years ago in our department; with a consistent performance he got two promotions and he became my assistant.
+He is a very dedicated and sincere employee and his track record is proof enough.

 Being in the technical support department he has to interact with all types of customers and he excels in that.
 Customers are so satisfied with him that he can easily up-sell other products.
 Coming from a non-technical background and becoming an Assistant Manager in this department ahead of technically proficient people speaks volumes and proves that he is a quick learner.

 He has all the good attributes of a leader and he has handled my team perfectly in my absence.
 He is always available for the team members and always gives them the credit for team success.
 He has gained great respect and admiration from all the team members.
-It will be a loss to our department as an when he moves out, but I believe that he is ready to handle more responsibilities and I strongly recommend him for the position of Manager, Marketing.
+It will be a loss to our department when he moves out, but I believe that he is ready to handle more responsibilities and I strongly recommend him for the position of Manager, Marketing.